Killkiss: In popular culture

 "Killkiss" was used as the opening theme song for the first season of the music anime television series BanG Dream!
 Ave Mujica while its B-side, "Georgette Me, Georgette You", served as the ending theme song for the same series.
 In the first episode of the anime series titled Sub rosa, the song was used in its entirely.
 The corresponding scene was later uploaded on YouTube as an official anime music video.
 The day after the anime series' premiere, a performance video for the song was officially released on YouTube.

 "Killkiss" is a playable song on the mobile rhythm game BanG Dream!
 Girls Band Party!.
 Several beatmaps for the song were created in the rhythm game osu!.
 "Killkiss" also became a game card in the trading card game Cardfight!!
 Vanguard OverDress (Card no. DZ-BT08).

 Accolades

 "Killkiss" was longlisted for a nomination in the categories Best Japanese Song and Best Anime Song at the inaugural Music Awards Japan but received no official nomination.
+The next year, the song won the Reiwa Anisong Awards for Best Anime Song.